-Your safety is our top priority and we’ll do what we can to protect you.
-This may include adding a password to your account, removing names from your account, contacting you from a restricted email address and flagging your account so our team know you’re protected under the Enduring Support Scheme.
+Your safety is our top priority, and we’ll do what we can to protect you.
+This may include adding a password to your account, removing names from your account, contacting you from a restricted email address and flagging your account so our team know you’re protected under our Family Violence Policy.

 How can I help someone who’s experiencing financial difficulty?

 We’d be happy to assist you.
 Please get in touch by calling 1300 138 574 or emailing firstname.lastname@example.org.
 We will need to see a Power of Attorney or Letter of authority before we can set anything up.

 Contact these trusted organisations for energy information and financial support.
 You can also contact the National Debt Helpline on 1800 007 007.